Students need to experience different ways of learning so they are eager to learn throughout their lives.

 Cheryl was one of the writers for the Canadian Standards for Geographic Education and was recognized, along with colleague Kirsten Davel, by the Environmental Systems Research Institute (ESRI) and their 2008 Award of Excellence for promoting GIS education in the school.

 “Teaching is much more than the content, even at the Senior School level,” says Cheryl.
-“As a Geography teacher, Administrator and Senior Houseparent, I want my students to be aware of the world around them and better understand what they are seeing and why it is there.”
+“As a Geography teacher and Administrator, I want my students to be aware of the world around them and better understand what they are seeing and why it is there.”

 Cheryl is also heavily involved in the Prefect Council and the Student Council.
 In her spare time she enjoys traveling and is especially fond of Central America.
 She loves being outdoors and is working on finding more time for this.